hippytaffer/tutorial-jsonc/tutorial/parsing4.md

 spouse  -> (null)
 ```

 We have looped over every Name/value pairs in our _*contact.json*_ file.
 The code is simple and easy to understand.
-As you may have noticed, the brackets are not needed if only a single statement is executed in the loop, just as is the case with other c style loops.
+As you may have noticed, the brackets are not needed if only a single statement is executed in the loop, just as is the case with other C style loops.

 In cases where the value is another json\_object or a json\_array, the obj or array is not parsed.
 Simply printed as a string.
 Hence, the program is not generic in nature.
 However, we have all the tools to implement a recursive function to fully parse our _*contact.json*_ file, or in general any JSON.

 ## json_object_object_foreach: json-parse07.c

-So let's apply this idea to our previous example _*json-parse04.c*_ and parse the entire file as before, printing out the name/value pairs.
+So lets apply this idea to our previous example _*json-parse04.c*_ and parse the entire file as before, printing out the name/value pairs.

 ```
 #include <stdio.h>